Vandenberg Launch Facility 8

 Vandenberg Space Force Base Launch Facility 08 (LC-08) is a former US Air Force Intercontinental ballistic missile launch facility on Vandenberg SFB, California, USA.
 It was a launch site for the land-based Minuteman missile series.

+LF-08 is located to the north of the site, near Point Sal Road.
+In 2003 it was in use as an operational training site for the Minuteman programme.
+It was not considered for conversion to a Ground-Based Midcourse Defense interceptor launch site due to its training role and unsuitable conditions below the level of the silo currently in service.